 Good Hotel Guide Review

-14. Some on ground floor.
+14. 1 on ground floor.

-in bar, games room.
+in bar, games room/snug.

 all ages welcomed, extra bed £32.50 incl. breakfast.

 allowed in bedrooms (£10 per night), public rooms.